 At the bottom of the funnel (BOFU), the Advocate stage you want to create a special program for your most happy customers and turn them into advocates, so they can help spread the word on your behalf by boasting their experience working with your product/service.

 Here your buyer’s information needs are all about looking for good opportunities to brag or show off their great success using your product/service.

 So as you can see as your buyer moves along the stages of the buyer’s journey her information needs change and as a result, the stories and tactics will have to match each stage, the buyer persona and the platform culture you plan to engage them on.

-Mapping out your buyer’s information needs is an essential factor in ensuring your buyer constantly receives relevant information to help her enjoy the overall interaction with your company – to improve her life.
+Mapping out your buyer’s information needs is an essential factor in ensuring your buyer constantly receives relevant information to build trust and eventually – behavioral change.

 Ready to empower your entire team with

 the skills for creating an effective visual storytelling?